ligato/docs/docs/user-guide/concepts.md

 Reference: [Consul connector][consul-plugin]

-[Consul](https://www.consul.io/) is a service mesh solution that offers a full featured control plane with service discovery, configuration, and segmentation functionality.
+[Consul](https://www.consul.io/) is a service mesh solution that offers a full featured control plane with service discovery, configuration and segmentation functionality.
 The Consul connector plugin provides access to a Consul KV data store.
 The location of the [Consul conf file](../user-guide/config-files.md#consul) is defined using the `--consul-config` flag or set using the `CONSUL_CONFIG` environment variable.

 ---